-- Your share of the non-Postal premium will increase for Self Only, Self Plus One, and Self and Family.
-See page 81. - Your cost for telehealth services will decrease from a \$5 copay to a \$0 copay.
-See page 27.
+• Your share of the premium rate will increase for Self Only, Self Plus One and Self and Family.
+See page 84.

 Section 3.
 How You Get Care

 Identification cards

 We will send you an Identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.